 - and are committed to serving medically underserved communities.

 Scholars who successfully complete the program will have the opportunity to reapply to the program for a second year.
-Scholars who participate in the second year of the program will complete an independent project on a topic that centers on their first year service project.
-The independent project should explore in depth information gained from the first year.
+Scholars who participate in the second year of the program will complete an independent community health study on a topic that builds off on their first year service project.
+The independent community health study should explore in depth information gained from the first year.

 Each candidate must be enrolled in an accredited medical school in: